JusJae/ms3_logapp/README.md

 ### Wireframes

-Wireframes were designed at the start of this project to map out the site but the site has slightly changed since it its original conception to simplify the layout and add different elements and remove unnecessary elements for current features such as a music player.
+Wireframes were designed at the start of this project to map out the site but the site has slightly changed since it its original conception to simplify the layout and add different elements and remove unnecessary elements for current features.

 In addition to not having originally planned to have a custom 404 page but adding it in during the project.